eser/stack/fp/README.md

 ### pickFromArray(source, items)

-returns matching and not matching items from an array or a generator.
+Returns an object containing items that match and don't match the provided criteria from an array or generator.

 ```js
 import { pickFromArray } from "$cool/fp/pick-from-array.ts";